 Last year, scam artists involved in a refund fraud stole W-2 information on more than 330,000 people directly from the IRS (Internal Revenue Service) Web site.
 Fraudsters also phished countless online payroll management account credentials used by corporate HR professionals.
 In fact, recent stats from the Federal Trade Commission revealed that tax refund fraud was responsible for as much as a 50% increase in consumer identity theft complaints over the past year.

 Where To Start specializes in comprehensive security solutions that will safeguard your organization from targeted and malicious attack.
-Contact Where To Start today at (844) RASM or send us an email at - email@example.com to talk more about how we can protect your organization from damaging cyber threats. .
+Contact Where To Start today at firstname.lastname@example.org to talk more about how we can protect your organization from damaging cyber threats. .